Evaluation of Retrieval-Augmented Generation: A Survey: ( )

+To facilitate a deeper understanding of RAG benchmarks, we introduce \textit{\lname{}} (\name{}), which focuses on three key questions of benchmarks: \textit{What to Evaluate?
+How to Evaluate?
+How to Measure?} which correlated to \textit{Target}, \textit{Dataset}, and \textit{Metric} respectively.
+We aim to provide a clear and accessible way for readers to comprehend the complexities and nuances of RAG benchmarking.

-To provide a better understanding of RAG benchmarks, we propose an analysis framework named \name (\textbf{R}etrieval, \textbf{G}eneration, and \textbf{A}dditional \textbf{R}equirement).
-It takes into account the \textbf{Target}, \textbf{Dataset}, and \textbf{Metric} respectively.
-The Target module is intended to determine the evaluation direction.
-The Dataset module facilitates the comparison of various data constructions in RAG benchmarks.
-The final module, Metrics, introduces the metrics that correspond to specific targets and datasets used during evaluation.
-Overall, it is designed to provide a systematic methodology for assessing the effectiveness of RAG systems across various aspects by covering all possible pairs between the ``Evaluable Outputs'' (EOs) and ``Ground Truths'' (GTs).
-In the following section, we will explain thoroughly the framework and utilize it for introducing and comparing the RAG benchmarks.
+The \textit{Target} module is intended to determine the evaluation direction.
+The \textit{Dataset} module facilitates the comparison of various data constructions in RAG benchmarks.
+The final module, \textit{Metrics}, introduces the metrics that correspond to specific targets and datasets used during evaluation.
+Overall, it is designed to provide a systematic methodology for assessing the effectiveness of RAG systems across various aspects by covering all possible pairs at the beginning between the ``Evaluable Outputs'' (EOs) and ``Ground Truths'' (GTs).
+In the following section, we will explain thoroughly \name and utilize it for introducing and comparing the RAG benchmarks.